LeapFrog Investments

-LeapFrog Investments is a private investment firm that invests in high-growth financial services and healthcare companies in emerging markets.
-Since inception, LeapFrog has attracted over $2 billion USD from global investors.
-The firm's investments have an annual growth rate of more than 26% and its companies reach approximately 407 million consumers, primarily in Africa and Asia.
+LeapFrog Investments is a South African-Australian private equity firm that invests in high-growth financial services, healthcare and climate solutions companies in emerging markets in Africa and Asia.

+As of 2019, LeapFrog had attracted over $2 billion USD from global investors.
+The firm's investments have grown at more than 24% annually over the life of the firm and its companies reach approximately 492 million consumers, primarily in Africa and Asia.

-Details
+LeapFrog was ranked by Fortune as one of the top five Companies to Change the World in 2017, the first private investment firm ever listed and made the list for a second time in 2023.

+History

+Foundation

-LeapFrog was founded in January 2007 by Andrew Kuper and officially launched in 2008 by former US President Bill Clinton who endorsed the firm for opening new frontiers for alternative investments.
+LeapFrog was founded in January 2007 by Andrew Kuper and officially launched in 2008 alongside former US President Bill Clinton, who endorsed the firm for opening new frontiers for alternative investments.